yusufyusie/budget_application/README.md

 Original design idea by <a target="_blank" href="https://www.behance.net/gregoirevella">Gregoire Vella</a>

-I would like to thank the Microverse program for the knowledge and skills I have acquired in Modules 1-5.
+I would like to thank the [Microverse](https://www.microverse.org/) program for the knowledge and skills I have acquired in Modules 1-5.

 I am grateful to all previous project reviewers for their advice.
 Thanks to them I could build this app.

+Special thanks to [Render](https://render.com/) for the deployment platform.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>